What inspired you to write Up, Not Down Syndrome?

 The advice I would give is “Celebrate!”
 Your baby is a baby.
 I would say the six words, “Never ever, ever, ever give up.”
 The child is an addition, they are not taking anything away from you.
 Say the serenity prayer.
-G-d, grant me the serenity to accept the things I cannot change, courage to change the things I can and wisdom to know the difference.
+G-d, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.
 People will respond to your child the way you respond to your child.
 I will always be grateful to Grace for coming to the hospital when Alex was three days old, in the NICU, to tell me those last three things.
 I still use them every day.

-Be happy, always up, celebrate.
+Be happy, always up, and celebrate.
 Life is what we make it.
 It is beautiful.
 Anything worthwhile is hard.
 My friend, MoonSong, said, “People that matter don’t mind, and people that don’t matter mind.”
 MoonSong went on to say, “Be comfortable in the skin you are in.”
 I think we have to be prepared for stares and people that may not fully get it.
 It is okay.
-It is all part of the lesson our child is here to teach us. s.
+It is all part of the lesson our child is here to teach us.